 It’s no surprise that Norwich is known as one of the best small cities in the world.
-Packed with medieval history, interesting architecture and top attractions, Norwich makes a fantastic destination for a day out or short city break.
+Packed with fascinating history, medieval architecture and top attractions, Norwich makes a fantastic destination for a day out or a short city break.

-There’s plenty in and around Norwich to keep the whole family happy.
-Independent shops in both quirky and modern shopping areas, family friendly attractions, city gardens and museums, as well as it’s very own castle, make Norwich a must visit Norfolk destination.
+There are plenty of amazing things to do in and around Norwich to create unforgettable experiences for the whole family.
+Independent shops in both quirky and modern shopping areas, family-friendly attractions, city gardens and museums, as well as its very own castle, make Norwich a must-visit Norfolk destination.

-Add to that the nearby nature and wildlife rich Norfolk Broads, the glorious beaches and seaside resorts of Norfolk’s coast, and plenty of award-winning Norfolk attractions, it’s easy to see why Norwich is so popular!
+Add to that the nearby nature and wildlife-rich Norfolk Broads, the glorious beaches and seaside resorts of Norfolk’s coast, and plenty of award-winning Norfolk tourist attractions, it’s easy to see why Norwich is so popular!

-This round-up of all the must-do things in Norwich and the surrounding area will help you plan your next trip, so here are my top Norwich highlights…
+This round-up of all the must-do things in Norwich and the surrounding area plus recommendations for places to stay and where to eat will help you plan your next trip.
+Here are my top Norwich highlights.

 RELATED POST: The Ultimate Local’s Guide to Norfolk

 This post may contain affiliate links.
 If you book something I recommend, I make a small commission without affecting the price you pay!

 - Is Norwich Worth Visiting?